cchen95/pintOS/doc/project1.md

 #### Rationale

-We needed a way to keep track of when to wake up sleeping threads so we used a list to store them and another variable to keep track of the time left to sleep.
+When we block threads instead of yielding them, the thread does not take up CPU time.
+Hoewver, we needed a way to keep track of when to wake up sleeping threads so we used a list to store them and another variable to keep track of the time left to sleep.
 Some alternative methods were to not use a sleeping threads list but to check if threads’ `sleep_ticks` > 0 but that would have a greater runtime of O(m) where m is the number of threads.

-**Space and time complexity**
+###### Space and time complexity

 Time complexity = O(n), where n is the number of sleeping threads Space complexity = O(n)